-Alayna will receive one-third of the 2020 campaign proceeds from the 3rd Annual Four Leaf Clover Golf Outing in September and all the other fundraisers throughout the year along with our other two charity partners, Project Ed Bear and the Stephen A. Comunale, Jr. Family Cancer Foundation.
+Alayna's family received one-third of the 2020 campaign proceeds from the 3rd Annual Four Leaf Clover Golf Outing in September and all the other fundraisers throughout the year along with our other two charity partners, Project Ed Bear and the Stephen A. Comunale, Jr. Family Cancer Foundation.

 the 2019 Four Leaf Clover Run campaign is Jackson Kunze.
 Jackson became a buddy of the Four Leaf Clover Run as soon as we were captivated with his story and infectious smile.
 He was the star of our Inaugural Four Leaf Clover Golf Outing last September.
 Jackson is an amazing fighter.